Written by Michael VanDerLaan

 What We Don't Like

-Best For Scotty Cameron Putters: Scotty Cameron Pistolero Putter Grip
+Best Scotty Cameron: Scotty Cameron Pistolero Putter Grip

 The Pistolero is a traditional Scotty grip that feels great and will bring that classic look back to your prized putter.
 It is the standard grip on the Newport and Newport 2 putters.